rabbibotton/clog/README.md

 2. Start emacs/slime or your common lisp repl in that directory.
 3. In the REPL run (ql:quickload :clog)
 4. Then (load "~/common-lisp/clog/test/test-clog.lisp) (clog-test:test)

-Documentation for CLOG in markdown can be generated with

-(clog:make-markup)

-or by running the script if you have ecl installed - make-manual-ecl

 Sample CLOG app with code base so far: